nealcaren/fightordie/Volumes/12/05/battle_of_eruope.md

 <!--
-title:   'The Battle of Europe'
+title:   The Battle of Europe
 author:  Du Bois, W.E.B.
 journal: The Crisis
 year:    1916